Planning the Perfect Bachelorette Party: Best Tips

 - Always have back-ups prepared.
 Anything can go wrong (bridesmaids drop out, brides change their minds), and you don’t want things to fail.

-- Discuss social media etiquette with the bride, then relay the decisions to the rest of the team, so everyone’s on the same page, avoid the urge to post pictures if she’s said no.
+- Discuss social media etiquette with the bride, then relay the decisions to the rest of the team, so everyone’s on the same page!
+Make sure to avoid the urge to post pictures if she’s said no.

 - Don’t be afraid to ask for help!
 Planning anything can be overwhelming and stressful.